ptournoux/hcsr04-trig-sample/README.md

-## How to use this code

-Clone this repository to your zephyr workspace.
+## Dependancy

+This sample app obviously requires the hcsr04-trig driver module.

+This can be added to your workspace through west.

-Add the module hcsr04-trig to your project's west.yml file:
+Add the module hcsr04-trig to your project's west.yml file e.g. through `vi ~/zephyrproject/zephyr/west.yml`

 ```yml